TheLartians/TypeScript2Python/README.md

 - Optional properties `{ optional?: number }`, that get transpiled to `NotRequired[...]` attributes
 - Docstrings `/** this is very useful */`

-## Transpilation options
+## Transpiler options

 ### Nullable optionals

 In TypeScript objects, optional values can also be set to `undefined`.
 By default we assume the according Python type to be non-nullable, but a more closely matching behavior can be achieved using the flag `--nullable-optionals`.
+This will result in optional entries beeing transpiled as `NotRequired[Optional[T]]` instead of `NotRequired[T]`.

 ## Limitations